othersideoflearning/portfolio/HR Compensation Assistance/readme.md

 * Further optimization to improve prediction accuracy.

 ## Benchmark Results
-* The results of the baseline model, such as prediction accuracy and MSE values, are benchmark results for this analysis.
+* The results of the baseline model, such as prediction accuracy and MSE values are benchmark results for this analysis.